The following are some of the most commonly asked questions regarding the College’s sexual conduct policy and procedures.

 No. The College offers amnesty in such situations.
 The seriousness of sexual misconduct is a major concern and the College does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of sexual misconduct.

-If you believe that you have experienced non-consensual sexual contact, but are unsure of whether it was a violation of the College’s sexual misconduct policy, you should contact the Director of the Office for Advocacy and Gender Justice or the Title IX Coordinator.
+If you believe that you have experienced non-consensual sexual contact, but are unsure of whether it was a violation of the College’s sexual misconduct policy, you should contact the Counseling Center or the Office for Advocacy Services (confidential support) or the Title IX Coordinator.
 The College also provides Outreach staff who can help you to define and clarify the event(s), and advise you of your options.